 7 Web Design Trends for 2022

-Thinking of updating your website soon?
+Are you seeing the signs it’s time to update your website soon?
 A new website is often the first impression–and sometimes face–of your company.
 That’s why investing in a new site or refresh is a serious business–one that requires a lot of planning because it likely won’t change again for a while.
+With that, it’s critical to be aware of what current web design trends are.

-Think of it as redoing a room in your house–you wouldn’t spend all that time and money on something that would only last a season.
+Think a website refresh as redoing a room in your house–you wouldn’t spend all that time and money on something that would only last a season.
 The same goes for a website.
 When it comes to trends, I’m personally more apt to latch on to those that are going to look nice for several years, rather than things that seem popular now, but are more of a flash in the pan, and will be out of style in short order.

 So, without further ado, here’s Buddy’s list of web design trends for 2022.